Aryeh Deri: Subsequent criminal conviction and resignation

 On 20 November 2018, Israeli police ended a criminal investigation into Deri with a recommendation to state prosecutors that he be indicted for "committing fraud, breach of trust, obstructing court proceedings, money laundering, and tax offenses."
 In 2019, this recommendation was adopted in full by the state prosecutor, Shai Nitzan, but in 2021 the attorney general of Israel, Avichai Mandelblit, dropped all the charges except the tax offenses.
 Deri continued to serve as Interior Minister, and after losing the ministry with the formation of the thirty-sixth government of Israel, as an MK and chair of the Shas party.

 On 23 January 2022, he resigned from the Knesset as part of a plea bargain.
-Deri admitted to underreporting the value of property sold to his brother to avoid land tax, failure to report income from the sales and evading tax on NIS 534,000 of income, by funneling payments from Green Ocean investment fund to his brother.
+Deri admitted to underreporting the value of property sold to his brother Shlomo Deri to avoid land tax, failure to report income from the sales and evading tax on NIS 534,000 of income, by funneling payments from Green Ocean investment fund to his brother.
 Deri received a year's suspended sentence, and was also ordered to pay a NIS 180,000 fine.
-Because of his resignation, no decision was made on whether the offenses carried the designation of "moral turpitude" which would again bar him from running for office for 7 years.
 As part of the plea deal, no determination was made as to whether Deri's crimes carried "moral turpitude", which would have barred him from seeking election to the Knesset within 7 years of the plea agreement.

 Return to the Knesset

 On 2 February 2022, Deri gave a speech in which he accused his prosecution of being motivated by his Moroccan heritage, and expressed his intent to remain as leader of Shas.
 Deri led the party through the 2022 election, and returned to the Knesset after it won eleven seats.
-Deri became Minister of Interior, Minister of Health and Vice Prime Minister in the thirty-seventh government of Israel on 29 December 2022.
+Deri became Minister of Interior, Minister of Health and Vice Prime Minister in the 37th government of Israel on 29 December 2022.

 On 18 January 2023, the Supreme Court of Israel ruled that Deri was not allowed to hold a position as a cabinet minister due to his conviction for tax offenses.
 As a result, Deri was consensually dismissed from the cabinet on 22 January; his dismissal went into effect on 24 January.
 In his place, Deri chose Michael Malchieli as the acting Minister of Interior and Yoav Ben-Tzur as the acting Minister of Health.

 Personal life

 Deri married Yaffa Cohen in 1981.
 They have nine children.
-He lives in the Har Nof neighborhood of Jerusalem.
+He lives in the Bayit VeGan neighborhood of Jerusalem.

 In addition to Hebrew, Deri is fluent in Moroccan Arabic and French.
-His older brother, Yehuda Deri, is the Chief Rabbi and Av Beit Din of the city of Be'er Sheva.
-He is also a member of the Chief Rabbinate Council.
+His older brother, Yehuda Deri, was the Chief Rabbi and Av Beit Din of the city of Be'er Sheva.
+He was also a member of the Chief Rabbinate Council.
+Yehuda died in July 2024.
 Another brother of Deri, Shlomo, is a lawyer.